ESP32DE/Boot-Linux-ESP32S3-Playground/README.md

 # Boot-Linux-ESP32S3-Playground
-This is a playground for the Boot Linux on ESP32-S3
+This is a playground for the [Boot Linux on ESP32-S3](http://wiki.osll.ru/doku.php/etc:users:jcmvbkbc:linux-xtensa:esp32s3) which was done by [jcmvbkbc](https://github.com/jcmvbkbc)

+used hardware in this case: ESP32-S3-N8R8 DevKitC-1 from Espressif ( Octal-pSRAM )

 <pre>Build:Mar 27 2021
 rst:0x1 (POWERON),boot:0x8 (SPI_FAST_FLASH_BOOT)